Here are the 2022 voter registration deadlines in all 50 states

 Utah

 The deadline to register online or by mail is Oct.
-28, and mail registrations must be received by that date.
-Residents can register in-person through Election Day, though they will need to present two forms of identification at the voting location to register
+28, and mail-in registrations must be received by that date.
+Residents can register in person through Election Day, though they will need to present two forms of identification at the voting location to register

 Vermont

-Residents can register by mail or in-person through Election Day, though voters need to register online to complete the process by Nov.
+Residents can register by mail or in person through Nov.
+8, though voters need to register online to complete the process by Nov.
 4 to ensure their name appears on the checklist on Election Day.

 Virginia